niaulans/datacamp/shell/introduction-to-shell.md

 ctrl+u # delete from cursor to start of line ctrl+o # save and run the command ctrl+x # cancel the command

+Write out:
+>  - overwrite the file
+>> - append to the file, create if it doesn't exist
 ```

 ### Shell scripts